Foijer-UMCG/TCGA_exploration_Foijer/README.md

 Scripts for downloading, processing and plotting data from the TCGA/GDC.
 Specifically made in the context of using aneuploidy and matched RNA / genomic data for discovery of gene correlates to aneuploidy and Chromosomal INstability (CIN).

 Made by Alex van Kaam, PhD student.
-README last updated 30-09-2025
+README last updated 01-10-2025

 ## Running the workflow

 Before running the workflow, it is important that you edit any of the required fields in the config.env file.
-The config.env file should be in the same directory as this README.md.
+The `config.env` file should be in the same directory as this `README.md`.
 The most important are:

 1. RUN_NAME\
     The name of your run.
-Exact instruction for how to format the name can be found in the config.env file.
+Exact instruction for how to format the name can be found in the `config.env` file.
 2. DATASET_NAME\
     The name of the TCGA dataset you want the analysis to run on.
 Usually in the form of TCGA-XXXX
 3. GENE_1/2\